- All services are provided free of cost as part of the student’s tuition.

 1-800-273-TALK (Press 2)

-NOTICE TO NEW OR CURRENT STUDENTS: If you need a Faculty Accommodation Letter for the summer or fall semester, please call: Sherrie Stagner 870-612-2056.
-Meetings can also be done remotely by phone.
-If you need to request accommodations, please call Ms. Stagner.
+NOTICE TO NEW OR CURRENT STUDENTS: If you need to request accommodations or pick up a Faculty Accommodation Letter, please call: Sherrie Stagner 870-612-2056 to make an appointment.
+Some meetings can also be done remotely by phone.

 Disability Services assists in providing equal access for qualified students with disabilities to all curricular and co-curricular opportunities offered by the institution.
 Specifically, Disability Services works diligently to: